-The subject won his weight class and the overall title for
+The subject won his weight class and the overall

 The subject usually walked at least two hours if not up to